sjalali12/RISCV_FE_Design_Course/README.md

 Day 4 - Basic RISC-V CPU design with TLV
 Day 5 - Pipelined RISC-V CPU Microarchitecture design

-# Day 1 - Introduction to RISC-V, GNU Compiler Toolchain and SPIKE
+## Day 1 - Introduction to RISC-V, GNU Compiler Toolchain and SPIKE
 RISC-V is open-source in its Instructioin Set Architecture(ISA).
 It supports higher flexibility for custom processor designs.
 RV32I stands for RISC-V 32-bit Integer, which is the base-ISA.

 RISC-V GNU Compiler Toolchain includes the RISC-V C and C++ cross-compiler which allows to compile in RISC-V ISA and run on SPIKE simulator.

-The command used in Linux terminal to compile the C code: riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o <objfilename>.o <codefilename>.c
+The command used in Linux terminal to compile the C code: riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o \<objfilename>.o \<codefilename>.c

 We have used two modes of optimization for compilation namely, -O1 and -Ofast. -Ofast mode performs greater level of optimization while conversion of C to assembly.

+## Day 2 - Application Binary Interface (ABI) and Verification flow

+## Day 3 - Digital Logic with TL-Verilog and Makerchip

+## Day 4 - Basic RISC-V CPU design with TLV

+## Day 5 - Pipelined RISC-V CPU Microarchitecture design

 To view the compiled assembly code, use this command: